s0rta/revengate-new/roadmap.md

 Items:
 - [ ] unique items are per-game unique, not only per-dungeon unique
 - [ ] item to increase latent healing
-- [ ] potion of absinthe
-- [ ] "magical" tag replaces the magical flag

 Combat:
-- [ ] TribalTerritorial uses perception rather than dist()
-- [ ] Tracking is triggered by perception
 - [x] silvered weapons
 - [x] first stab at magic: summoning spell